sot-tech/mochi/docs/middleware/torrent_approval.md

 files at start and then watch for new files to add, or for delete events to remove hash from storage.

+Note: if storage is not `memory`, and `preserve` option set to `true`, records will be persisted in storage until _somebody_ or _something_ (different tool with access to storage) won't delete it.

 ## Configuration

 This middleware provides the following parameters for configuration:

 - `initial_source` - source type: `list` or `directory`
+- `preserve`: - save source provided data into storage
 - `configuration` - options for specified source
 	- `list`:
 		- `hash_list` - list of HEX encoded hashes